ramichr/mi-web-technologien-beiboot-ss2020-astrutz/README.md

 PictureBox is a website to upload and (soon) manipulate images.
 It could let me pass through the beiboot project.

 ## Frontend Development Enviroment
-The frontend dev enviroment can be used to develop using the server API for image data.
+Information on the dev enviroment can be found in it's [README.md](https://github.com/mi-classroom/mi-web-technologien-beiboot-ss2020-astrutz/tree/master/dev/README.md).

 ## Server Enviroment